From Algorithmic Hallucinations to Alien Minds

 Contribution to the Research Program

 This is a core paper in the Cyborg Entrepreneurship program.
-It directly confronts the central thesis: when human judgment and machine intelligence combine, what emerges is not simply augmented human reasoning but something qualitatively different — and potentially dangerous.
-The paper bridges the Knowledge Problems stream (epistemic uncertainty, the limits of knowability) with the AI & Deep Tech Entrepreneurship stream (practical implications for entrepreneurs using AI tools).
-It provides the micro-level complement to the macro-level analysis in "Are the Futures Computable?" — where that paper asks whether AI can resolve Knightian uncertainty in principle, this paper asks what happens in practice when entrepreneurs treat AI as a reasoning partner.
+Gen AI's capacity for creative ideation is genuinely extraordinary — and precisely because it is so powerful, the second-order consequences of its adoption are worth understanding deeply.
+When human judgment and machine intelligence combine in ideation, what emerges is not simply augmented reasoning but something qualitatively new, with its own emergent dynamics.
+The paper bridges the Knowledge Problems stream with the AI & Deep Tech Entrepreneurship stream, providing the micro-level complement to "Are the Futures Computable?" — where that paper maps the boundary between AI capability and Knightian uncertainty, this paper explores what the entrepreneurial experience of working at that boundary actually looks like in practice.

 Key Insights